 Rape is covered by section 1 of the Sexual Offences Act 2003.
 It can be committed by a man on a woman or a man on another man.
 It consists of vaginal, anal or oral intercourse which is non-consensual.

 It must be intentional.
 For a person to be guilty, he must not have believed that the other person consented, and this belief must have been reasonable.
 This means that an ordinary person at the time would generally agree that the person had consented.
 A jury would consider the situation as it happened at the time, also taking into account whether any steps had been taken to find out whether the other person was consenting.
-This may seem bizarre, given that action and not words are more important in sexual communication, and asking for permission is generally a fairly uncommon occurrence.
+This may seem odd, given that actions and not words are often more important in sexual communication, and asking for permission is uncommon.

 If somebody freezes in shock or panics but doesn't actively object, they may still be regarded in law as having not consented.
 The law doesn't require that somebody puts up a physical or verbal fight.
 No violence has to be used for it to be rape.
 The point is that the jury will look at the total situation and whether the person freely agreed or not.